pdromnt/uprising_fix_mod/README.md

 ## Also...

 **Screw Ziggurat** for not letting the community help and sitting on the IP.
-Gives us the source so we can fix this game!!!
+Give us the source so we can fix this game!!!

 ## Credits